Quantium/Qogger/.github/CONTRIBUTING.md

-# Contributing to Qogger Library
+# Contributing to gh Library

 First off, thank you for considering contributing to Qogger Library!
 It's people like you that make this project great.